Azure Arc network requirements

 Service Port URL Direction Notes

 SFS API endpoint 443 msk8s.api.cdp.microsoft.com Management machine & Appliance VM IPs need outbound connection.
-Used when downloading product catalog, product bits, and OS images from SFS.
+Download product catalog, product bits, and OS images from SFS.

 Resource bridge (appliance) image download 443 msk8s.sb.tlu.dl.delivery.mp.microsoft.com Management machine & Appliance VM IPs need outbound connection.
 Download the Arc Resource Bridge OS images.

-Azure Arc for Kubernetes container image download 443 https://azurearcfork8s.azurecr.io Appliance VM IPs need outbound connection.
-Required to pull container images.
+Azure Arc for Kubernetes container image download 443 azurearcfork8s.azurecr.io Appliance VM IPs need outbound connection.
+Pull container images.

 ADHS telemetry service 443 adhs.events.data.microsoft.com Appliance VM IPs need outbound connection.
-Used periodically to send Microsoft required diagnostic data and telemetry from within the appliance VM.
+Periodically sends Microsoft required diagnostic data from appliance VM.

 Microsoft events data service 443 v20.events.data.microsoft.com Appliance VM IPs need outbound connection.
-Used periodically to send Microsoft required diagnostic data from the Azure Stack HCI or Windows Server host.
-Used when telemetry is coming off Windows like Windows Server or HCI.
+Send diagnostic data from Windows.

 Log collection for Arc Resource Bridge 443 linuxgeneva-microsoft.azurecr.io Appliance VM IPs need outbound connection.
 Push logs for Appliance managed components.